sleak-lbl/weekly-emails/items/bssw.md

 community.

 For more information and to apply, please see <https://bssw.io/fellowship>.
-There will be an informational webinar this Friday, September 21; please see the website for connection details.
-Applications are due October 16.
+Applications are due *tomorrow*, October 16.